etc404/nsay/README.md

 # NSay
-Practice morse with your numlock indicator!
+Display morse with your numlock indicator!

 ## Dependencies